QuantEcon/lecture-python-intro/in-work/markov_chains.md

 * A stochastic matrix `P`
 * An initial state `init`
 * A positive integer `sample_size` representing the length of the time series the function should return

+TODO is there a nicer way to write the code below?

 ```{code-cell} python3
 def mc_sample_path(P, ψ_0=None, sample_size=1_000):